 - Reach out to a close friend or loved one.

 - Contact a minister, spiritual leader or someone in your faith community.

 - Contact your doctor, other health care provider or mental health specialist.

 Suicidal thinking doesn't get better on its own — so get help.

 Helping a loved one

-If your loved one has harmed himself or herself, or is seriously considering doing so, take the person to the hospital, or call for emergency help.
+If your loved one has done self-harm or is seriously considering doing so, take the person to the hospital or call for emergency help.

 - Salgado MF, et al. Family history of serious mental illness in bipolar I and bipolar II patients of the Mayo Bipolar Biobank.
 Biological Psychiatry.
 2012;71:153S.